yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 > **Important:** Keyboard shortcut keys can only be used in Windows, not in Android.

+## Module 2: Formatting cells and ranges

+- Changing the font, font size, and font color
+- Aligning text
+- Applying borders and shading
+- Merging and splitting cells

-## Formatting Commands in Excel Android App
+## Formatting Commands in Excel

 ### Font